jianshu93/neutral_mete_comparison/outline.md

  - The neutral theory had higher likelihood than METE for P(N, M) in all but one community.
  - A closer examination shows that the two models made the same prediction for the SAD, and slightly different but equally good predictions for the size spectrum (*this statement is yet to be validated*).
 The discrepancy lies in their predictions for assigning individuals of different sizes to species.
-	 - METE predicts a strong negative correlation between species abundance and average body size, which has previously been shown to be a major problem of the theory.
+	 - METE predicts a strong negative correlation between species abundance and average body size, which leads to deviations from the predictions
-	 - On the other hand, neutral theory predics that individuals in each species is a random sample from the size spectrum, making average body size independent from species abundance.
+	 - In contrast, neutral theory predicts that individuals in each species are random samples from the size spectrum, making average body size independent from species abundance.
 	 - This prediction is in better agreement with empirical patterns in forest communities, though in almost all communities there are a minority of species that deviate from the expectation of independence.
  - Rooted in the Maximum Entropy Principle (EM), METE yields the least biased prediction for the patterns given the input constraints and its specific configuration.
- - While other configurations with the same set of constraints exist under the EM framework, none of them can compete with METE or neutral theory in their predictions.
+ - While other configurations with the same set of constraints exist under the EM framework, none of them provide better fits to empirical data than  METE.
  - The fact that the neutral theory outcompetes METE (and the other EM models as far as we know) suggests that the biological processes in the neutral theory indeed provide meaningful information that cannot be fully summarized by the current set of constraints.
  - While the two models have made an ambitious attempt to bridge the gap between patterns of biodiversity and patterns of energy use, they are both in their primitive stage with high potential for future development.
 	 - Additional/different constraints can be incorporated into METE.